Pest Identification – Bed Bugs

 Known for their evasive lifestyle, bed bugs are hard to detect and completely eradicate.
 In the 1940s, bed bugs had become nearly obsolete; however, they have had a resurgence since the 1980s due to pesticide resistance.
 As bed bugs adapt to extermination measures, it’s vitally important that bed bug control experts manage any outbreaks you may be suffering from.

 With tried-and-true bed bug solutions like heat treatments, targeted fumigations, and follow-up services, consider Advanced IPM as your experienced bed bug experts.
-Whether you’re a homeowner or run your own business in Northern California or Nevada, don’t wait until bed bugs get out of hand – contact us today.
+Whether you’re a homeowner or run your own business in California or Nevada, don’t wait until bed bugs get out of hand – contact us today.